Orion 2

 Master of Orion II game selection screen

-They will also research much faster as a human player.
+The computer players will seem to research much faster as a human player.
 When the history graph shows that you are researching five times as much as everybody else you still will find that suddenly they have plasma cannons and phasor rifles.
-Also they tend to be very generous in sharing their archievements with their fellow computer players.
+Also they tend to be very generous in sharing their archievements with their fellow computer players (or being spied upon).
 In a bad case you will look into the business ends of stellar converters from all enemies after leaving just one computer too much freedom.

 Custom race